Directorate-General for Health and Food Safety: Scientific committees

 These scientific committees provide the European Commission with the scientific advice on non-food products that it needs when preparing policy and proposals relating to consumer safety, public health and the environment.
-The committees also draw the commission's attention to the new or emerging problems which may pose an actual or potential threat.
+The committees also draw the commission's attention to new or emerging problems which may pose an actual or potential threat.

 Agencies

 DG SANTE is linked to one executive agency, the Health and Digital Executive Agency (HaDEA), as well as several decentralised agencies of the European Union such as the European Food Safety Authority (EFSA), which the European Commission consults for questions concerning the safety of food products, the Community Plant Variety Office (CPVO), which administers a system of plant variety rights, and the European Centre for Disease Prevention and Control (ECDC), which helps the European Union combat communicable diseases and other serious health threats.